colenocks/carbon-intellisense/README.md

 ## Installation

-Install from the VS Code Extension Marketplace or build from source:
+Install from the VS Code Extension Marketplace (works in VS Code, Cursor, and other compatible editors) or build from source:

 ```bash
 npm install